Jonos: Portable lines (1982–1987)

 The Courier systems initially comprised the Model 2100 and the Model 2500, the former with dual 3.5-inch floppy disk drives and the latter with a single 3.5-inch disk drive and a 5 MB, 3.5-inch hard disk drive sourced from Rodime.
+As well as being the first to offer a 3.5-inch floppy drive, Jonos was also one of the first companies to offer a computer with a 3.5-inch hard disk drive by Rodime, who invented the standard.
 Both the 2100 and 2500 are powered by Zilog's Z80A microprocessor, clocked at 4 MHz.
 Meanwhile, a separate Intel 8085 microprocessor drives the keyboard controller and video output.
 As was common for Z80-based microcomputers, the computer came shipped with Digital Research's CP/M disk operating system; uncommon for the time, it was distributed on a 3.5-inch disk, to work in the systems' then-cutting-edge floppy drives.
 Each Courier unit measures 17 by 13 by 7 in and features 9-inch-wide CRT monitors and 92-key, Selectric-style keyboards.

 The Courier's cases were built from thick, sand-blasted aluminum sheets, fit for military use.
 An optional leather carrying case stitched by Gucci was also offered.
 Another option was a 10-lb printer unit that attaches to the back of the case when folded out, extending the computer's depth by four inches.
 For further expansions, the Couriers offer eight internal STD Bus slots.
+The backplane-based nature of the Courier meant that the computer was not limited to one microarchitecture; the CPU was housed on a STB Bus card, and users could replace the entire deck of cards to switch the computer from a Z80 to an Intel 8088, for example, as was later optioned (see below).
+It was one of the few portables ever offered with a backplane.